-Creating Choreography with Visual Props by Joyce E. Pennington
+Creating Choreography with Visual Props

+by Joyce E. Pennington

 There are many considerations to take when selecting your props for the coming season.
-It seems that budget takes a priority in most of the decision making.
+It seems that budget takes priority in most of the decision making.
 Many options come to mind that might allow your budget a break.
-You can always add a fresh coat of paint or add a little glitz with glitter to old props that can totally change their look for you.
-Many teams are working a trade out with other teams to "borrow" or "lend" props for the season.
+You can always add a fresh coat of paint or add a little glitz with glitter to old props that can totally change their look.
+Many teams work out a trade with other teams to "borrow" or "lend" props for the season.
 You can also resource the American Directors Corner or the TDEA page on Facebook as many teams are 'cleaning house' and selling their old props.
 Your audience may have never seen the prop and it will be totally new to them.